lancedb/lance/docs/format.rst

 Fragment manifest format
 ~~~~~~~~~~~~~~~~~~~~~~~~

 The fragment manifest is a Lance file, where each row is a fragment.
-The schema
+The minimal schema
 is:

 .. code-block::